Easy Instant Pot Beef Enchilada Pasta

 - I used mild cheddar cheese, but you can use pepper jack to increase the heat.
 Medium cheddar or Colby Jack would also be fine choices.

-- Feel free to use a different pasta.
-Stay away from the teeny tiny pastas (like orzo or those little stars), but other short pastas would work fine (shells, penne, farfalle, macaroni, etc.).
-I generally look at the cook time on the box, cut it in half, then take off another minute to find the cook time for high pressure (so if the box says to cook for 8 minutes, you’ll cut that in half to 4, then take off one more minute, for a 3 minute cook time at high pressure).
-If your result includes a half minute, just round up.
+- Feel free to use a different short pasta, such as shells, penne, farfalle, macaroni, etc. I generally look at the cook time on the box, cut it in half, then take off another minute to find the cook time for high pressure (so if the box says to cook for 8 minutes, you’ll cut that in half to 4, then take off one more minute, for a 3 minute cook time at high pressure).

 - Don’t have chili powder or cumin?
-Use 2 Tbs of taco seasoning!
+Use 2 tablespoons of taco seasoning instead.

 - More often than not, I shred my own cheese, because I find that it melts a little bit better.
 However, you can definitely use pre-shredded cheese as well.